xavierchia/xavierchia.github.io/_posts/2023-06-09-lifehacks.md

 * Most experts have long forgotten what it's like to be a beginner.
 They suffer from the curse of knowledge.
 So it's much smarter to learn from someone just one step ahead of you instead.
 * Practice radical simplicity whenever, wherever you can.
 * Learn to recognize and avoid [insight porn](https://jakobgreenfeld.com/insight-porn).
+* The key to self‐confidence is keeping the promises you make to yourself.
+* Your ability to keep doing interesting things is your willingness to be embarrassed.

 ## Social